+For their diet, hamsters can eat a mix of pellets, seed mixes, fresh foods, and treats.
 The majority of a pet hamster's food should be made up of a good quality, store-bought food designed specifically for hamsters (not for rats, mice, or cats).
-But your pet food choices at the pet store can be overwhelming even by narrowing it down to hamster food.
+But pet food choices at the pet store can be overwhelming, even after narrowing it down to hamster food.
 The decisions don't end when you get home and want to offer fresh foods and treats to your hamster.
-Learn the best diet to give your hamster and the safe foods you can offer as treats.
+Learn the best food to give your hamster and the safe foods you can offer as treats.

 Pelleted Hamster Diets